-Gower College Swansea operates across the city of Swansea on a number of sites: Gorseinon Campus, Tycoch Campus, Hill House Campus, Llwyn y Bryn Campus, Sketty Hall and the GCS Training Centre, plus a city centre site which is currently due for refurbishment.
+Gower College Swansea operates across the city of Swansea on a number of sites: Gorseinon Campus, Tycoch Campus, Hill House Campus, Llwyn y Bryn Campus, Sketty Hall and the GCS Training Centre, plus a city centre site which is currently undergoing refurbishment (Kingsway Employability Hub).
 A large number of students attend the College from outside the city, some travelling considerable distances to do so.